 Governance and Participation

-Open Referral operates across multiple overlapping layers of decision-making contexts, from global (as an open community of practice, developing open-access tools) to local (as a set of place-based pilot projects led by stakeholders in a given geographical region) and sectoral (with projects in specific subdomains like legal aid, etc).
-It operates iteratively, with regular opportunities to change and grow.
+Though we are an international initiative, our subject is primarily local and therefore much of the work in our initiative is done locally.
+This means our decision-making processes are distributed – from global (as an open community of practice, developing a common standard, collateral materials, open source tools, etc) to local (as a set of place-based pilot projects led by stakeholders in a given geographical region) and sectoral (with projects in specific subdomains like legal aid, etc).
+We operate iteratively, with regular opportunities to reflect, change, and grow.

 Stakeholders include any intended beneficiary of Open Referral’s work, as described by our User Personas documentation.
 (These broad types of beneficiary user groups consist of: help-seekers, help providers, data administrators, and data analysts.)